From ray tracing to waves of topological origin in continuous media: wave packet dynamics in the semi-classical regime

-where $a_0(y,t)$, $\phi_0(y,t)$ and $\phi_1(y,t)$ are real fields of order $\sim 1$.
-This scalar wave field is related to the multicomponent wave field through (\ref{eq:define_chi}).
+The scalar wave field $\psi$ is related to the multicomponent wave field $\underline{\Psi}$ through (\ref{eq:define_chi}).
 Using the order zero expansion of operators acting on the WKB ansatz (as detailed in Appendix \ref{sec:appWKBsymb} ) leads to

 Using this WKB ansatz, the operators in (\ref{eq:wavepacket_final_true}) can be replaced by the expression of their symbols at leading order, in order to obtain an approximation at order $\epsilon$: